Originally published in HR Curator March 2, 2023

 Core principles for designing an attractive benefits plan

-Knowing where to begin when crafting an attractive benefits plan can be a struggle for any business owner or HR team.
+Knowing where to begin when crafting an attractive benefits plan and effective employee benefits communication can be a struggle for any business owner or HR team.
 Trying to craft a benefits plan may be overwhelming at first considering there are so many options to choose from.
 Here’s four core principles you can apply to the process that will make sure you’re striking the right value balance for your growing team:

 When most people think about “company benefits,” they usually think of health insurance as a staple.
 And this is absolutely true.
 Health insurance coverage is probably one of the most important benefits you can offer employees regardless of their marital or family status.
 However, when prioritizing wellness for your employees, this goes far beyond a medical copay.